-Jin frequently speaks on issues pertaining to race, civil rights, and criminal justice, and has given numerous presentations to law schools, legal conferences, governmental hearings, media outlets, and community meetings throughout the country.
+Jin has submitted numerous amicus briefs in federal and state appeals courts, including the United States Supreme Court.
+She has spoken frequently on issues concerning race, civil rights, criminal justice, and affirmative action in law schools, legal conferences, governmental hearings, media engagements, and community meetings throughout the country.
 Her articles have been published in the Columbia Human Rights Law Review and the Fordham Urban Law Journal.
-Along with Sherrilyn Ifill, Jin has co-authored the chapter “Do Black Lives Matter to the Courts?” in the anthology Policing the Black Man, edited by Professor Angela J. Davis.
+Along with Sherrilyn Ifill, Jin co-authored the chapter “Do Black Lives Matter to the Courts?” in the anthology Policing the Black Man, edited by Professor Angela J. Davis.

-Jin graduated magna cum laude from Georgetown University’s School of Foreign Service with a concentration in African Studies, and was a recipient of a Fulbright Fellowship.
+Jin graduated magna cum laude from Georgetown University’s School of Foreign Service with a concentration in African Studies, and received a Fulbright Fellowship to teach English in South Korea.
 She is a graduate of Columbia Law School, where she was a Harlan Fiske Stone Scholar and Executive Editor of A Jailhouse Lawyer’s Manual, published by the Columbia Human Rights Law Review, and Submissions Editor of the Columbia Journal of Gender and Law.
 She also received the Emil Schlesinger Labor Prize from Columbia Law School.
 She served as law clerk to Judge Martha Vázquez in the United States District Court for District of New Mexico.

-In 2016, Jin was recognized by Columbia Law School’s Social Justice Initiatives as the Distinguished Public Interest Graduate of the Year.
-She is also a member of the American Bar Association’s Death Penalty Representation Project Steering Committee.
+In 2016, Jin was recognized by Columbia Law School as the Distinguished Public Interest Graduate of the Year.